What Business Leaders Need to Know About Google

 The Google AdWords program is the driving force behind the success of Google.
 Google ads drive 97 percent of Google’s revenue in staggering numbers worldwide.
 That’s currently about $50 billion a year in sales as of 2014.
 The reason for this huge revenue stream is that the ads work.
 AdWords has helped thousands of companies grow their sales online.

 Most companies are not taking advantage of this marketing opportunity because they do not have the knowledge to run the ads properly or have tried AdWords in the past and did not see results.
 AdWords is used to drive traffic to your website.
-As you have now learned, if your entire web marketing process is not effective, then driving more traffic to your site will not bring a return on your time and money.
+As you have now learned, if your entire strategic digital marketing process is not effective, then driving more traffic to your site will not bring a return on your time and money.

 Google Forces Measurable Value with Google Analytics